gfarfanb/Lagrange/README.md

 ### Authors and social links

-Your contact information edit in the `_data/authors.yml` (name, email, Twitter and GitHub usernames, or whatever you need to include).
+Your contact information edit in the `_data/authors.yml` (name, email, Twitter and GitHub, or whatever you need to include).
 Current listed fields are used in several parts during Jekyll building.
 If you don't have any, no problem, respective links will be broken :sweat_smile:.